NFL Power Rankings: Bucs might be screwing up a promising season by signing Antonio Brown

 12. Cleveland Browns (5-2, LW: 15)

-Odell Beckham’s season-ending injury obviously isn’t good.
-But the truth is, in 23 Browns games he has averaged 58.9 receiving yards per game with just seven touchdowns.
+Odell Beckham Jr.’s season-ending injury obviously isn’t good.
+But the truth is, in 23 Browns games, he has averaged 58.9 receiving yards per game with just seven touchdowns.
 It’s a big name and Beckham does have an impact that stats don’t always show, but football-wise, it might not be a crushing blow.

 11. New Orleans Saints (4-2, LW: 14)